 Song Length Calculator

 Calculates the total duration of a song in seconds from its number of bars, time signature, and tempo.
-Perfect for composers, arrangers, and producers planning song structure.
+Useful for composers and producers planning structure or matching music to a fixed time slot.

 About this calculator